How to live in the moment this Christmas

 Remind yourself why you made a particular decision

-Do you ever catch yourself debating whether you made the right choice (like, all the time)?
-If you’re like me, this tendency can worsen over the Christmas period, where the decisions seem even more consequential.
+If you’re often indecisive, this tendency can worsen over the Christmas period where the decisions seem even more consequential.
 Should I spend Christmas at my mum’s or my dad’s this year?
 Will my in-laws be upset if we don’t go to theirs on Boxing Day?
 Will everyone be resentful if I don’t serve parsnips and carrots this year?
 I could go on…

 This constant back-and-forth is truly exhausting.
 So this year, every time you hear that voice of doubt, try to gently remind yourself why you made the decision you did.
 This could be as simple as saying to yourself: “I decided to spend Boxing Day alone because I need some me-time to unwind” or “I decided to go for a walk because the sun is shining and the pile of washing up can wait”.